Telephone (203) 285-2030

 - Register and successfully complete all credits with a minimum term GPA of 2.0 or better.

 - At the end of the semester, grades will be evaluated.
 If the student has met the required terms of the academic plan, the student may continue to receive financial aid the following semester.
-If the student fails to meet the terms of the academic plan in any subsequent semester, the student will become ineligible to participate in the financial aid programs until the student is able to once again meet the minimum requirements for academic progress.
-The student’s progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with Connecticut Community Colleges’ satisfactory academic progress policy.
+If the student fails to meet the terms of the academic plan in any subsequent semester, the student will become ineligible to participate in the financial aid programs until the student is able to meet the minimum requirements for SAP.
+The student’s progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with Connecticut Community Colleges’ SAP standards.

 Withdrawal from School

-In general, if a recipient of the Student Financial Aid Assistance program withdraws from a school during a payment period or during a period of enrollment in which the recipient began attendance, the school must calculate the amount of federal funds the student did not earn.
+In general, if a recipient of the Title IV Student Financial Aid Programs withdraws from a school during a payment period or during a period of enrollment in which the recipient began attendance, the school must calculate the amount of federal funds the student did not earn.
 Those funds must be returned (see Return of Title IV Funds ).

 If the school determines that a student did not begin the withdrawal process or otherwise notify the school of the intent to withdraw due to illness, accident, grievous personal loss, or other circumstances beyond the student’s control, the school may determine the appropriate withdrawal date.